Multi-point distribution of discrete time periodic TASEP: Models and main results

 \section{Models and main results}

 Let $N<L$ be positive integers.
 We consider discrete time TASEP with parallel updates with $N$ particles on a spatially periodic domain of size $L$.
-It is convenient to view the dynamics as particles moving to the right on the integer lattice $\mathbb{Z}$ while periodicity forces particle configurations to be identical copies of each other every per $L$ sites, meaning that the occupation functions $\eta_j(t)$ which equals $1$ if there is a particle at site $j\in \mathbb{Z}$ at time $t$ and equalts $0$ otherwise should satisfy
+It is convenient to view the dynamics as particles moving to the right on the integer lattice $\mathbb{Z}$ while periodicity forces particle configurations to be identical copies of each other every $L$ sites.
+More precisely this means that the occupation functions $\eta_j(t)$ which equals $1$ if there is a particle at site $j\in \mathbb{Z}$ at time $t$ and equals $0$ otherwise should satisfy

 We fix a single period of size $L$ and denote the locations of totally $N$ particles in this period at time $t$ as

 Here $x_i(t)\in \mathbb{Z}$ for $1\leq i\leq N$ and we index the particles from right to left.
 The locations of all the particles then satisfy $x_{i+kN}(t)= x_i(t)-kL$ for $1\leq i\leq N$ and $k\in \mathbb{Z}$ so that we have